 --lotslios, borrowed from Karl Arao's cputoolkit, I think he got it from a script by Tanel Poder --calibrated where clause for around 0.3 sec run time on test lpar select /*+ cputoolkit ordered use_nl(b) use_nl(c) use_nl(d) full(a) full(b) full(c) full(d) */ count(*) into a from sys.obj$ a, sys.obj$ b, sys.obj$ c, sys.obj$ d where a.owner# = b.owner# and b.owner# = c.owner# and c.owner# = d.owner# and rownum <= 3000000;

-In cputoolkit the data is gathered by sampling v$sql every few seconds, the tool is picking the last sample from each set.
-I was wondering if all logical IOs (LIOs) are captured/reported this way.
+In cputoolkit the data is gathered by sampling v$sql every few seconds, then we use the data from the last sample for each set.
+I was wondering if all logical IOs (LIOs) are accounted for this way.

 In hog I am calibrating the sessions to run for set time and catching the number of transactions (number of executions of the driver sqls) and LIOs from v$mystat on exit.
 This approach guarantees exact counts and also helps with smoother transition between sets, I do not have to kill Oracle sessions.

 I opted to report data normalized on time.
 This way I can easily compare information from ASH, instrumentation, and OS.

 hog script is one self-contained executable; it is easy to deploy; requires no change to the db;connects as sysdba.

 I picked an lpar with 10 virtual processors, smt=4, 40 logical CPU-s.
 During the tests there was enough avail core capacity in shared pool to fully utilize all processors.